ccarabine/payrollapp/README.md

 - **Corrective action:**

-*No user input required just added code to put the previous week into the variable payroll_week*
+*No user input required just added code to put the previous week into the variable payroll_week as it will always be the previous week*

 ___